getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

     ![](/assets/images/docs/gitbook/dashboard-with-images.png)

-    In the above dashboard, the **Customer Image** field is a link to an image which Redash displays in-place.
+    In the above dashboard, the **Customer Image** field is a URL to a picture which Redash displays in-place.

 - **HTML Links**

-    Just like with images, html links from your DB can be made clickable in Redash.
+    Just like with images, HTML links from your DB can be made clickable in Redash.
 Just use the Link option in the column format selector.